ErChulo/pbgc-learningPad/README.md

 # pbgc-learningPad
 ### Notes tool to enhance the actuarial-mathematical learning.

+## usage-tracker-specifications

+The spec is written to be dropped verbatim into any LLM conversation.
+It covers:

+What to track — clicks, transitions, panels, sessions, event log

+What to compute — Markov matrix, salience tiers, all five derived insights

+What to build — the exact dashboard tab structure and footer actions

+Implementation rules — IIFE, localStorage namespacing, error isolation, no app interference

+The feedback loop — explicit instructions telling the LLM what to do when you paste the JSON back

+The last section is the key one — it tells the receiving LLM that the JSON is ground truth and that its job is to produce concrete, data-justified proposals, not intuitions.
+That closes the loop between usage data and restructuring decisions.

 ## v3.8

 Continuing — sidebar collapse, maximize, example lessons, exampleBoard, downloadLessonJSON, then authoring guide rewrite.